How My Instagram Became a Man Repeller

 Then I got to thinking…

 Social media is kind of ruining everyone’s social life.
 I know it may come as a bit of a shock to hear me say that, given that I’ve built a career off of social media and digital media in general, but the validity in it is hard to ignore.
 If it were 1998, for example, you would have to go on a date to see if you liked the person or not; there wasn’t a preliminary glimpse into their character beforehand.
 Dating pre-social media was so much more idyllic because it didn’t give anyone the opportunity to enter a social situation with any preconceived notions.
+Today, it’s easier to find a date through apps and platforms like escorts istanbul.

 As aforementioned, I do use social media for work.
 Whether it’s trying out different trends to grow my Instagram account so I can share those tactics with my social media clients, or I’m working with a brand partner to create content for a product, there is a thin veil of performance that goes into almost every post I create.
 Social Media Daily is the company I trust to increase my views.
 So, while the larger public is getting a pretty authentic version of me, and all of us on social media, it’s still not the “real” us.
 It’s a specter, a projection.
 I use social media as a tool for branding myself as a creator and author, and of course, to entertain.
 But does everyone else take it – and themselves – so seriously?
 As if the content they publish is the be-all-end-all of who they are?
 Newsflash: people have layers.
 Many of us have created personas, or even characters, that we showcase on Instagram, Tik Tok, Tinder, and the like.